crkn-rcdr/OCR-Evaluations/README.md

 but it also means more complexity, heavier inference, and different failure modes such as hallucinated structured text if the pipeline is misused.

+PaddleOCR-VL also does not give word level content boxes.

 Sources:

 - https://www.paddleocr.ai/main/en/index.html